-GENERAL INFORMATION LOCATIONS
+GENERAL INFORMATION

+LOCATIONS

-Courses offered through the Schools of Graduate and Professional Studies are offered on the Main Campus, the Center City campus, Children's Hospital of Philadelphia (CHOP), and online.
+Courses offered through the Schools of Graduate and Professional Studies are offered on the Main Campus, the Center City campus, and online.
 Particular course locations are listed on the iWay.

 Rosemont College's Main Campus is home to all Administrative Offices.
-The adult student lounge, "The Treehouse," is located on the top floor of Good Council Hall.
-In the Treehouse, adult students may access wireless services.
+The adult student lounge, "The Treehouse," is located on the top floor of Good Counsel Hall.
+In the Treehouse, adult students may access wireless service.
 The lounge also provides vending machines and a comfortable place to work, relax, and meet with other adult students.